Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Theoretical framework and analysis methodology

 The expanded sum has a first term that is the squared SM matrix element, and a last term that represents the quadratic BSM contributions and the interference between BSM terms.
 These first and last terms are CP-even.
 The middle term is composed of the cross terms between the SM and BSM couplings ($\Re$ is the real part) and represents the interference between the SM and BSM processes.\footnote{$ 2 \Re \left( \mathcal{M}_\mathrm{SM}^{\ast} \mathcal{M}_\mathrm{BSM} \right) = \mathcal{M}_\mathrm{SM}^{\ast} \mathcal{M}_\mathrm{BSM} + \mathcal{M}_\mathrm{SM} \mathcal{M}_\mathrm{BSM}^{\ast} $} This term is CP-odd and therefore suitable as a probe for CP violation.

 Normalising the interference term by the SM term forms an `optimal observable' for each coupling, which can be used to detect a CP asymmetry:

 These observables are CP-odd by construction, implying a symmetric distribution with a vanishing mean in the absence of CP violation.
 Any asymmetry observed in the distribution of the optimal observables would be direct evidence for CP-violation in the $HVV$ coupling.
+This property is not shared by other CP-even optimal observables constructed from squared matrix elements, and motivates the choice of the interference-based observable definition in this search.
 The LO matrix elements entering the optimal observable are calculated using \MGNLO~\cite{Alwall:2014hca} with the \NNPDF[2.3lo]~\cite{Ball:2012cx} parton distribution function (PDF) set.
 Two types of optimal observables are considered. \textit{Production-level} optimal observables reflect the VBF production vertex, not considering the Higgs boson decay.
 They are constructed using VBF production matrix elements calculated from the reconstructed four-momentum of the Higgs boson candidate and the two leading jets assumed to form the VBF topology.
 The \VBF production matrix element calculation is a PDF-weighted sum of matrix elements for several partonic processes.
 In addition, \textit{decay-level} optimal observables are constructed using the matrix element describing the Higgs boson decay from the reconstructed four-momenta of the four decay leptons.
 These decay-level optimal observables are agnostic to the production vertex, and only a single matrix element is needed for an optimal-observable evaluation.
+The matrix element for decay-level optimal observables is evaluated separately for same flavour ($4\mu, 4e$) and different flavour ($2e2\mu$) decays to account for the differences of the CP-asymmetry from final state interference.
 For each type of optimal observable, there is a choice of which BSM coupling to assume when calculating the interference term.
 A dedicated observable is constructed for each of the seven EFT coupling parameters, three for each basis and one for \dTilde.
 While each observable is sufficiently general to be sensitive to CP-violating effects from different couplings to those assumed in its construction, the sensitivity to a CP-odd effect of a particular coupling is maximized using an observable made with the same coupling.